What is social media’s impact on publishing?

 Get our social media and digital publishing updates straight to your inbox

-Readers get breaking news updates in their social media feeds without searching for them.
+Readers get breaking news updates in their social media feeds without the need to search for them.
 When friends and family share important articles, especially breaking news, readers see articles from organizations they don’t follow.

 Social publishing plays a vital role in the profession of publishing and the lives of readers.
 Getting content out timely and knowing it will reach eyeballs fast is invaluable, especially when you think about how impossible that was just a decade ago.